-- 25. In undertaking its Banking Services, there is a risk of a loss of earnings by reason of the mismatch in the times at which interest rates on the loan and treasury assets, and interest rates on deposit liabilities, change. - 26.
-Further consideration needs to be given as to the appropriateness of the application of these principles set out in APS 117 to Banking Services.
-Pending such consideration, and acting on the advice of its consultants, GAB has determined that a capital charge of \$1.2 million on account of interest rate be adopted for the purposes of this Policy.
-The appropriateness of this capital charge will be reviewed by GAB each year with the advice of its consultants. - 27.
-To determine the value of the risk weighted assets attributable to interest rate risk, the amount of capital charge for interest rate risk (\$1.2 million) is to be multiplied by 12.5.
+- 25. In undertaking its Financial Services, there is a risk of a loss of earnings by reason of the mismatch in the times at which interest rates on the loan and treasury assets, and interest rates on deposit liabilities, change. - 26.
+APS 117 specifies principles for determining the appropriate amount of capital to be allocated for interest rate risk for advance ADIs.
+Since GAB does not have many of the attributes of an advanced ADI, GAB has determined, acting on the advice of its consultants, to apply a fixed amount of \$603,000 as the capital charge for interest rate risk for the purposes of this Policy.
+The appropriateness of this capital charge is reviewed by GAB each year with the advice of its consultants. - 27.
+To determine the value of the risk weighted assets attributable to interest rate risk, the amount of capital charge for interest rate risk (\$603,000) is to be multiplied by 12.5.